MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-03-03-training-for-my-first-half-marathon.md

 Monday, March 9, 2020: ran for 4 miles (first mile was at 6.5, and the last 3 were at 5.5)

 Wednesday, March 11, 2020: jogged for about 30 minutes in the sunshine :)

+Friday, March 13, 2020: jogged for a full hour

+Saturday, March 14, 2020: jogged for a full hour

+Sunday, March 15, 2020: break day

+Monday, March 16, 2020: jogged for an hour

+Tuesday, March 17, 2020: jogged for an hour

+Wednesday, March 18, 2020: jogged for only 20 minutes (I need to be more mindful of my period and how it influences my running - I had to stop because I was so sore from the past few days and I had pretty bad cramps)

+Thursday, March 19, 2020: break day

+Friday, March 20, 2020: indoor cardio workout and yoga